INFINITE-TECHNOLOGY/infinite-technology.github.io/Bobbin/documentation/index.md

 </filter>
 ```

-This is a typical example of XML programming.
+This is a typical example of declarative XML programming.

-> Existing logging solutions are either under- or over-isolated.
+> There is a disconnect between how the log data is produced by the application and how it is being consumed by the Logger

-Loggers are defined either:
+As a historical practice, existing Loggers are defined either in:
+- Class static field
+- Instance field - causing overhead in initialization and unnecessary isolation

+This narrows down the scope of each specific logger to the context of its own class or object in terms of consumption of
+log data.

+But the application flow is **not driven by the class structure** rather being enclosed into an **execution stack**, which is
+having a guaranteed immutable anchor - the **thread** in which the stack is being executed.

+In practice this misconception causes functional limitations for existing loggers such as:
+- Complicated configuration of file naming, log separation and archiving
+- Depending on log declaration (static or instance):
-- In Class static field - shareable by all threads, but lacking easy per-thread configuration
+  - Static logger: shareable by all threads, but lacking easy per-thread configuration
-- In instance field - causing overhead in initialization and unnecessary isolation
+  - Instance logger: causing overhead in initialization and unnecessary isolation

-This causes functional limitations in configuration, file naming, separation and archiving.

 For example:
 - Logback supports maximum 1 "discriminator" in "SiftingAppender"
 - SiftingAppender has limitations in support of archiving and rolling policies
 - Complicated configuration of "RoutingAppender" in Log4j2

-There is a whole subclass of Java applications which is harmed due to this - batch processing multi-threaded applications.
+There is a class of Java applications heavily relying on un-managed (or semi-un-managed such as task executors)

-As per our subjective understanding the situation happened because the existing logging solutions were developed without
-keeping in mind Financial and other business areas where such applications are broadly used.
+multithreading - batch processing applications - which should be taken more into the focus of Logger functionality.

 ### The Solution